 There is an increased focus on fleet optimization and maximizing the value of every dollar spent in today's oil and gas environment.
 The exploration and production (E&P) sector is continually evaluating the performance of its existing compression fleet, seeking out cost efficiencies to improve the bottom line.
 And, as shale basins in the US mature, some of the high-speed reciprocating installed based is being evaluated for upgrades or replacement in adherence with rapidly evolving emission policies and regulations.
 Upgrading a Waukesha engine or other OEM lean burn compressor package to a Waukesha Series Five rich burn compressor package offers better performance, lower fuel costs, and improves the existing CH4 inherent advantage of rich burn combustion, reducing CO2e by up to 50 percent.

-Exchange engine programs, short or long blocks, or parts only—extending
+– exchange engine programs, short or long blocks,

 Almost any 12-cylinder VHP built after 1982 can be upgraded to a Series Five engine.
 This upgrade helps increase power and improve fuel consumption while reducing downtime, operating costs, and, most importantly, emissions.
 The major components of the Series Five engine include the camshaft, turbochargers, intercoolers, pistons, cylinder heads, and ESM2 controls system - all parts that are typically swapped during a major service interval, making an overhaul the optimal time for an upgrade.